-- \ ground on entry, i.e, must already be instantiated to a term that contains no free variables when the predicate is called. - + nonvar on entry, i.e., must already be instantiated to a term that is not a free variable (although the term may contain a free variable) when the predicate is called. - var on entry, i.e., must be uninstantiated when the predicate is called. - > Thought of as output but might be nonvar. - = Thought of as input but is not modified. - Not specified, i.e., may or may not be instantiated.
+- \ ground on entry, i.e., must already be instantiated to a term that contains no uninstantiated variables when the predicate is called.
+Thought of as input. - + nonvar on entry, i.e., must already be instantiated to a term that is not an uninstantiated variable (although the term may contain an uninstantiated variable) when the predicate is called.
+Thought of as input. - = Thought of as input but may be var on entry, i.e., may or may not be instantiated when the predicate is called.
+This argument should not share variables with any argument that might be further instantiated by this predicate; this one will be left as it was found. - var on entry, i.e., must be uninstantiated when the predicate is called.
+Thought of as output. - / Similar to '-': this argument should be an unbound variable that, in addition, is not shared with any other argument. - > Thought of as output but might be nonvar on entry.
+Instantiation must not control the behavior of the predicate. - ?
+Not specified, i.e., may or may not be instantiated when the predicate is called.
+Instantiation may control the behavior of the predicate.
+Thought of as either input or output or both input and output.